CS 371: Module 17: Introduction To Binary Trees

 Notes

-• A binary tree is a generalization where every node has both a left and a right reference to other nodes, known as the left and right child nodes, respectively.
+- A binary tree is a generalization where every node has both a

-• Binary trees are naturally recursive data structure, as an entire subtree can be spliced in by making the left child of a node be the root of that subtree.
+cis the child of a nodep, thenpis referred to asc's parent. - Binary trees are naturally recursive data structure, as an entire subtree can be spliced in by making the left child of a node be the root of that subtree.